bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.3.1
+  - Close fs streams properly so we don't have dangling NFS lock files.
 - 1.3.0
   - Add new functions to run `FoXS` analysis on initial PDB for BilboMD classic/auto
 - 1.2.9